Did it cross the line? Germany out on dramatic night

 "Luckily the team only goes into collapse mode once every four years, otherwise I wouldn't be able to cope."

+The controversy evoked memories of Frank Lampard's "ghost goal" against Germany in 2010, when England went out in the last 16, and - no doubt for German fans of a certain vintage - of 1966 and Geoff Hurst's extra-time effort when England won the World Cup.

-Those three points for Japan meant Germany were out, the four-time winners falling at the group stage for a second consecutive tournament.
+In Qatar, those three points for Japan meant Germany were out, the four-time winners falling at the group stage for a second consecutive tournament.

 It was just one moment on a World Cup night full of spinetingling drama.